primejade/primejade/README.md

-- 👋 Hi, I’m @primejade
+- @primejade
-- 👀 I’m interested in Code and Coffee
+-  Code and Coffee
-- 🌱 I’m currently learning C++
+- learning...

-- 📫 How to reach me primejadevi@pm.me
+- mail: primejadevi@pm.me

 <!---
 primejade/primejade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.